Frequently Asked Questions

 Applications and additional information can be accessed on our website.
 You must hold a valid Pennsylvania Instructional certificate in order to be accepted into the IU1 ESL Program Specialist certification program since this program is for an add-on ESL certification.

-How must computer experience do I need to take the IU1 online ESL certification program?
+How much computer experience do I need to take the IU1 online ESL certification program?

 You must have some basic knowledge of posting to a discussion board online as well as uploading a document from your computer.
 You will also need access to a scanner in order to scan time logs signed by the ESL certified teacher who is working with you.
 It is a requirement to upload these scanned, signed documents into each of the courses.
 If this is your first online course, it will generally take longer to complete the assignments until you are comfortable navigating the Moodle platform.